I recently became a new mum myself, so I know how stressful it can be if you think you can’t afford maternity leave.

 Here’s my pick of top ways to make money with a new baby:

-15+ flexible ways to make money on maternity leave
+- 16 Inspired to make money on maternity leave?

 By the way, this post contains affiliate links.
 That means that if you make a purchase or sign up for a service after clicking on one of my links, I may earn a commission (at no extra cost to you).
 Thank you for supporting my site!